gayanW/blog/_posts/2017-10-11-install-windows-after-linux.markdown

 	If you have an EFI partition you should mount that also.
 It is basically a small FAT32 partition around 100mb.
 Please refer to the section on how to [reinstall Grub in an EFI system](#reinstalling-grub-in-an-efi-based-system).

-	Bind the directories, so grub can detect other operating systems, like so.
+	Bind these directories, so grub can detect other operating systems, like so.

 	~~~ bash
 	sudo mount --bind /dev /mnt/dev